Learn more about how our genes play a role in cancer development in this two-part series comparing different genetic variants and genetic mutations.

 If you do not have cancer, but are concerned about a risk of cancer, you can have genetic testing to look for pathogenic variants, like the KRAS-variant.
 Knowing your KRAS-variant status could provide valuable knowledge not only about your cancer risk, but also possible strategies for cancer prevention.
 For example, our studies have shown women with the KRAS-variant can reduce their cancer risk by maintaining their estrogen levels throughout menopause and beyond.

 If you have cancer, your doctor may test your tumor for gene mutations, like KRAS mutations, to help determine treatment.

 To recap, genetic variants are differences in your DNA that you are born with, while genetic mutations are changes that happen to DNA during your lifetime — both can cause cancer.

-Stay tuned for Part 2 of this series comparing the BRCA variants and the KRAS-variant in a couple of weeks!
+Check out Part 2 of this series comparing the BRCA variants and the KRAS-variant.